• Skip to content

 Based on all of the research and the results from 2,232 of my readers, I firmly believe that every person with an autoimmune thyroid condition should try removing gluten from their diet.

-Even in those who do not have celiac disease or diagnosed gluten sensitivity, gluten causes intestinal permeability and can cause significant life-affecting symptoms.
+Even for those who do not have celiac disease or a diagnosed gluten sensitivity, gluten causes intestinal permeability and can cause significant life-affecting symptoms.
 You owe it to yourself to at least try eliminating it from your diet… and let subsiding symptoms speak for themselves.
 You can always add it back if you do not feel any improvements.

 Food Sensitivity Testing